IDEMSInternational/ExcelToShiny/README.md

 ## Installation

-You can install the development version of plhR from [GitHub](https://github.com/) with:
+You can install the development version of ExcelToShiny from [GitHub](https://github.com/) with:

 ``` r